Exeter is Oxford’s fourth-oldest college and has occupied much of its present site since 1315, a year after the College was founded on 4 April 1314.

 The Rector’s Drawing Room in the 1890s

-In the 20th century the College expanded, like the rest of the University.
-New buildings sprung up to house more undergraduates in College, thanks to the generosity of alumni.
-In 1979 Exeter welcomed female students for the first time and in 1993 it appointed its first female Rector, Marilyn Butler, becoming the first formerly all-male college in Oxford to appoint a female head of house.
+In 1979, Exeter welcomed female students for the first time, and in 1993 it appointed its first female Rector, Marilyn Butler, the first formerly all-male college in Oxford to appoint a female head of house.

-In 2017 Exeter College opened a site on Walton Street, Cohen Quad, which provides research and teaching space, an auditorium for concerts, dramatic performances and guest speakers, storage space for the College’s special collections plus a special collections reading room, a café, and accommodation for 90 students.
+In 2017, Exeter College opened Cohen Quad on Walton Street, featuring research and teaching space, an auditorium for concerts, dramatic performances and guest speakers, storage space for the College’s special collections plus a special collections reading room, a café, and accommodation for 90 students.

 Find out more